EricShimomoto/EricShimomoto/README.md

 ## Hey there, I'm Eric Shimomoto

-- 🔭 I’m currently working on GUI Aplications for WinOS and LinuxOS
+- 🔭 I’m currently working on GUI Apps for SemiConductor industries
+- 🖥️ Developing in WinOS (XP to 11) and LinuxOS (Ubuntu and Parrot)
 - 🌱 I’m currently learning Machine learning and other languages
 - 📫 How to reach me: eric.shimomoto@gmail.com
-- ⚡ Fun fact: I'm actually a Mechanical Engineer :B
+- ⚙️ Fun fact: I'm actually a Mechanical Engineer :B

 ##
 <div align="center">